balamanoharb/balamanoharb.github.io/_posts/2023-10-12-04-javscript-execution-context.md

 ## Hoisting

 In the execution context's creation phase, all variables are declared first.
 This is called _hoisting_.
+The assignment happens when the interpreter executes the line.

 ## Scoping

-Javascript has 2 different scoping mechanism based on how a variable is declared. _var_, _let_ and _const_ are the key words used for defining variables.
+A variable is either function scoped or block scoped based on how they are declared. _var_, _let_ and _const_ are the key words used for declraing variables.

 ### var